-Further, the results reveal that the majority of the survey respondents ($>$60\%) confirmed the identified challenging factors \cite{AR13} (see Figure \ref{Fig:SurveyFindings}(b)). \textit{Lack of ethical knowledge} is considered as the most significant challenge by (81.8\%) the survey participants.
+Further, the results reveal that the majority of the survey respondents (approx. 66\%) confirmed the identified challenging factors \cite{AR13} (see Figure \ref{Fig:SurveyFindings}(b)). \textit{Lack of ethical knowledge} is considered as the most frequently cited challenge by (81.8\%) of the survey participants.
 It exhibits that knowledge of ethical aspects across AI systems is largely ignored in industrial settings.
 There is a significant gap between research and practice in AI ethics.
-Various guidelines and policies devised by researchers and regulatory bodies discussed different ethical goals for AI systems.
+Extant guidelines and policies devised by researchers and regulatory bodies discussed different ethical goals for AI systems.
 However, these goals have not been widely adopted in the industrial domain because of limited knowledge of scaling them in practice.
-The findings are in agreement with the industrial study conducted by Ville et al. \cite{AR10}, which summarises the overall findings by stating that ethical aspects of AI systems are not particularly considered, and it mainly happened because of a lack of knowledge, awareness, and personal commitment.
+The findings are in agreement with the results of industrial study conducted by Ville et al. \cite{AR10}, concluding that ethical aspects of AI systems are not exclusively considered, and it mainly happened because of a lack of knowledge, awareness, and personal commitment.
 We noticed that \textit{no legal frameworks} (69.7\%) is ranked as the second most common challenge for considering ethics in the AI domain.
-The proliferation of AI technologies in high-risk areas starts mounting the pressure of designing ethical and legal standards and frameworks to govern them.
-It highlights the nuances of the debate on AI law and lays the groundwork for a more inclusive AI governance framework.
+The proliferation of AI technologies in high-risk areas starts mounting the pressure of designing ethical and legal standards and frameworks to govern them \cite{cath2018governing}.
+It highlights the nuances of the debate on AI law and lays the groundwork for a more inclusive AI governance framework \cite{schiff2020s}.
 The framework shall focus on most pertinent ethical issues raised by the AI systems, the use of AI across industry and government organisations, and economic displacement (i.e. the ethical reply to the loss of jobs as a result of AI-based automation).